The KKL inequality and Rademacher type 2: Introduction

-holds for all real valued functions $f :\{-1,1\}^{n} \to \mathbb{R}$.
-We should point out that it is estimate (\ref{ienflo}) that is used in all the applications that we are aware of, which also improves ``logarithimcally'' the Poincar\'e inequality (\ref{poincare}) and Enflo type 2, and which, when applied to Boolean functions, implies (\ref{kkl01}).
-The inequality (\ref{ienflo}) for Boolean functions, although never stated in this form, follows from the arguments of the original paper of Kahn--Kalai--Linial~\cite{KKLOG} (see the Appendix for the full derivation), and as such we will henceforth refer to (\ref{ienflo}) as the KKL inequality.
+holds for all real-valued functions $f :\{-1,1\}^{n} \to \mathbb{R}$.
+We should point out that (\ref{ienflo}) is the version of this estimate that is used in all applications we are aware of.
+It also improves the Poincar\'e inequality (\ref{poincare}) by a logarithmic factor, and can also be used to recover (\ref{kkl01}) when applied to Boolean functions.
+The inequality (\ref{ienflo}) for Boolean functions, although never stated in this form, follows from the arguments of the original paper of Kahn--Kalai--Linial~\cite{KKLOG} (see the Appendix for the full derivation), and for this reason we shall refer to (\ref{ienflo}) as the KKL inequality.

-The main advantage of the estimate (\ref{ienflo}) over the original Boolean corollary (\ref{kkl01}), is that it can be restated when the target space of the function is taken to be an arbitrary metric space.
+The main advantage of the estimate (\ref{ienflo}) over the original Boolean corollary (\ref{kkl01}) is that it can be restated when the target space of the function is taken to be an arbitrary metric space.

 \begin{defn} We say a metric space $(X,d)$ is of \textit{KKL type} if there exists a universal constant $T\in (0,\infty)$ such that the inequality